NZ Budget 2026: 12 Tax and Benefit Measures to Watch on 28 May

 Published 12 May 2026 · Reviewed by NZ Tax Tools Editorial Desk

 The 2026 NZ Budget is delivered at 2:00 pm on Thursday 28 May.
-This is the Coalition government’s second Budget.
+This is the Coalition government’s third Budget (after 2024 and 2025).
 Here are the 12 personal-finance tax and benefit measures we’re watching, what they’re at today, and what might shift.

 For the live dashboard with confirmed values, see the Budget 2026 hub.